Kobi Peleg: Biography

-In 2005, Prof. Peleg co-established the Master's Program for Emergency and Disaster Management at Tel-Aviv University.
+In 2005, Peleg co-established the Master's Program for Emergency and Disaster Management at Tel-Aviv University.
 In 2010, the program was expanded to include an international equivalent for foreign students.
 Since their establishment, these programs qualified hundreds of alumni who were incorporated into emergency management and humanitarian relief work in Israel and elsewhere.

 In 2008, he was appointed as an expert by the United Nations Disaster Assessment and Coordination, a UN agency for international emergency response for sudden-onset emergencies.
 In parallel, he was tasked by the World Health Organization to serve as a mentor in the verification process of emergency medical teams responding to disaster-stricken regions.
 In 2017, he was elected chairperson of the board of directors of the World Association for Disaster and Emergency Medicine.
 In addition, he holds several positions as board member in national and international committees, such as the Israeli National Committee for Mass Casualty Management.

 Research contributions

-In his position as the head of the National Center for Trauma & Emergency Medicine Research, Prof. Peleg led many groundbreaking and innovative studies in the field of disaster medicine and terror-related injuries.
+In his position as the head of the National Center for Trauma & Emergency Medicine Research, Peleg led many groundbreaking and innovative studies in the field of disaster medicine and terror-related injuries.

 Among these is a pioneering study performed in the 1990s to develop an optimized, GIS-based model for reducing ambulances' response time in emergencies.
 This is one of the most cited papers in the field of disaster medicine and has become a cornerstone in designing ambulance architecture in many developed countries.
 Other important studies performed or led by Prof. Peleg concern differences in injury patterns between war and terror injuries, civilian versus military casualties, and gunshot compared to blast injuries.
 In addition, Prof. Peleg was also leading an innovative research that explored different reimbursement methods to influence higher survivability among hip fracture patients.
 The study was extensively cited and its outcomes led to health policy changes in Israel and abroad.

 Additional studies performed or led by Prof. Peleg brought about significant insights for the understanding of terror-related injury mechanisms, including the development of a new paradigm of injuries from terrorist explosions as a function of explosion setting type.
 Also among these are studies relating to characterization of injury patterns resulting from terror incidents and optimization of hospitals responses to mass casualty incidents.
 The research conducted by Prof. Peleg greatly contributed to Israeli and worldwide improvement of medical treatment of injuries resulting from mass-casualty incidents.